microsoft/playwright/docs/src/locators.md

 It's usually better to find a [more reliable way](./locators.md#quick-guide) to uniquely identify the element instead of checking the visibility.
 :::

-Consider a page with two buttons, first invisible and second [visible](./actionability.md#visible).
+Consider a page with two buttons, the first invisible and the second [visible](./actionability.md#visible).

 ```html
 <button style='display: none'>Invisible</button>